 Community Counseling Services

-Methodist Children’s Homes Community Counseling Services provides the community with dedicated professionals who counsel individuals, families, couples and groups.
+Methodist Children’s Homes Community Counseling Services provides the community with dedicated professionals who counsel youth and families.

 MCH counselors work with ages 3 to 21 years old who experience an array of mental health symptoms including: